rust-lang/rust/doc/tutorial.md

-If you only intend to use an implementation for static overloading, and there is no trait available that it conforms to, you are free to leave off the `of` clause.
+If you only intend to use an implementation for static overloading, and there is no trait available that it conforms to, you are free to leave off the type after the colon.
 However, this is only possible when you are defining an implementation in the same module as the receiver type, and the receiver type is a named type (i.e., an enum or a class); [single-variant enums](#single_variant_enum) are a common